ibm-cloud-docs/Backup/configure-OracleDDB-backup.md

    - For new backup jobs, the encryption method is AES 256 bit.
 Existing jobs can have other encryption methods.
 For more information, see [Encryption settings](#ODBEncrypt).
    - In the Password and Confirm Password boxes, enter an encryption password.
 You can also enter a password hint in the Password Hint box.
 8. In the Include in Backup box, select the database that you want to back up.
 9. Click **Save**.
 The job is now created, and the View/Add Schedule dialog box appears.
 Next, you can create a schedule for running the backup.
-Click Cancel if you don't want to create a schedule at this time.
+Click Cancel if you don't want to create a schedule now.

 ## Scheduling the backup job